MFirrisa/order-book-problem/Pricer/readme.txt

-This is my solution for a problem once posed to job applicants by RGM Advisors, a now defunct trading firm.
+This is my solution for a problem posed to job applicants by RGM Advisors, a now defunct trading firm.
-The premise of the problem is to write a code which informs clients how much income (or expense) they would have should they sell (or buy) a specified number of shares in a given stock.
-Further, the client needs to be updated continuously as new data comes in regarding their potential income/expense.
+The premise of the problem is to write a code which informs clients——once there are enough orders for a given stock matching their desired number of shares——how much income, or expense, they would have should they buy, or sell, shares.
+Further, the client needs to be updated continuously as new orders come in regarding their potential income/expense.
 A full description of the problem can be found here:

 https://web.archive.org/web/20141023152658/http://www.rgmadvisors.com/problems/orderbook/